Cyber LOPA: An Integrated Approach for the Design of Dependable and Secure Cyber Physical Systems: Safety and Security Risk Assessment

 \subsection{Cyber Security Risk Assessment}

-The calculation of the probability of cyberattacks $A_S,A_B$, and $A_{BS}$ could be performed during the cybersecurity risk assessment process.
+The calculation of the probability of cyber attacks $A_S,A_B$, and $A_{BS}$ could be performed during the cyber security risk assessment process.
 This requires a detailed specification of the BPCS and SIS and their connectivity, including the embedded system hardware, operating system, running software services, as well as the network connectivity.
-According to NIST SP 800-30 standard, "Guide for Conducting Risk Assessments", the cybersecurity lifecycle process stages are: \begin{inparaenum}[(1)] \item asset identification, where the particular cyber components and their criticality levels are identified, \item vulnerability identification, along with the associated threats and attack vectors, \item development of relevant attack trees for each attack scenario identified, \item penetration testing to validate the vulnerability findings and attack scenarios and to help estimating the effort and probability for individual attack steps for each scenario, and \item finally risk assessment to identify the scenarios with unacceptable risk \cite{stoneburner2002}. \end{inparaenum} Figure \ref{fig:codesign}, bottom row, summarizes the cybersecurity lifecycle.
+According to NIST SP 800-30 standard, "Guide for Conducting Risk Assessments", the cyber security lifecycle process stages are: \begin{inparaenum}[(1)] \item asset identification, where the particular cyber components and their criticality levels are identified, \item vulnerability identification, along with the associated threats and attack vectors, \item development of relevant attack trees for each attack scenario identified, \item penetration testing to validate the vulnerability findings and attack scenarios and to help estimating the effort and probability for individual attack steps for each scenario, and \item risk assessment to identify the scenarios with unacceptable risk \cite{stoneburner2002}. \end{inparaenum} Figure \ref{fig:codesign} shows the BPCS and SIS cyber security lifecycles.
+In this work, we follow the same cyber security lifecycle, but with the physical process as the main focus.
+Therefore, for asset identification, the cyber component criticality is primarily identified by its failure impact on the operation of the connected physical component.
+Similarly, for vulnerability identification, threats and attack vectors are filtered by their impact on the physical process.
+Attacks that do not disturb the controlled process are ignored as they have no direct impact on the process safety.
+In addition, such impacts take place with much higher probability at the corporate network level so they can be ignored with minimum impact on the risk assessment at the control network level.
+For more detailed discussion on process-driven attack identification, we refer the reader to \cite{Tantawy2020}.